 Watching that Skyvan take off from WNY Skydiving for the first time was an incredibly proud moment for Tim.
 “I have a video of it landing on my phone,” he grins, “and sometimes, in between songs, the media player will randomly play the audio from that video.
 It makes me smile every time.
 I go right back into that moment.”

 Running a dropzone is certainly not always easy.
 Sometimes, in fact, it’s insanely hard work.
 “The first year we were jumping was crazy,” Tim recalls.
 “One day, for instance, we booked nine tandems.
-On that day, I had two different part time pilots flying for me, and I jumped all nine tandems [as the Tandem Instructor].
-I packed all nine canopies.
-I shot all nine videos, and I edited them all later.
-I was so tired when it was done – but it was worth it, because five of the nine students that jumped that day were part of a group that comes back every year.
+On that day, I had two different part-time pilots flying for me, and I jumped all nine tandems [as the Tandem Instructor].
+I packed all nine canopies and shot all nine video.
+Then I edited them all later.
+I was so tired when it was done – but it was worth it because five of the nine students that jumped that day were part of a group that comes back every year.
 They are coming back again this year, and it is fun to remember that exhausting day and then see what WNY Skydiving looks like now, with twelve amazing tandem instructors on staff, half of which started jumping right here.”

 The reason those instructors stay and grow in the sport at WNY Skydiving is simple: the people.
 “It is a fun drop zone,” he grins.
 “And very unique.
 The first thing is our gender ratio: The USPA calculates that something like 90% of skydivers are men, but it truly is 50/50 at our drop zone.
 I don’t know why, but that’s how it works here.”

 “We’re also proud to take people with disabilities for tandem jumps,” he adds.
 “I took a quadriplegic fella out of a Skyvan last year.
 He hadn’t been able to get out of his wheelchair in ten years.
-He had a motorcycle accident and he used to love being able to ride really fast on motorcycles – one day, he rode too fast, and he lost the ability to move his arms and legs.
-When we got down, he was crying because he was so happy that he got a chance to feel that adrenaline again.
-That kind of stuff is amazing – to be able to help people in a really unique way.”
+He had a motorcycle accident and he used to love being able to ride really fast on motorcycles.
+O

 These days, Tim insists that WNY Skydiving is in it for the long haul.
 He still loves skydiving!
 When he’s free, he likes to jump with his wife, a fellow skydiver whom he met when she was his student.
 He and the WNY team remain fully committed to the work, welcoming more and more students as each season passes, steadily growing the dropzone’s fantastic community.